Kishor-550/DBMS/README.md

 WHERE address LIKE '%TRAIL%' OR address LIKE '%AVENUE%';
 ```

-   3.2 phone numbers end with 9
+Get the customers whose phone numbers end with 9

 ```sql
 SELECT *